masinde70/Algorithms/README.md

 logarithm is used to describe the complexity analysis of algorithms.

 An algorithm has time complexity (O(log(n))), where n is the size of the input.
+When the algorithm's input doubles in size then the number of operations needed to complete the algorithm only increases by one unit.